JQChong/jet-lag/docs/hiding/the_hider_deck/curses.md

 ### Curse of the Sloth

-The curse stacks linearly when played multiple times.
-As an example, if the curse is casted for the first time, you can take up to 10 = 2 x 5 minutes to answer non-photo questions and 20 = 2 x 10 minutes for photo questions in a small or medium game; the second time, up to 15 = 3 x 5 minutes for non-photo questions and 30 = 3 x 10 minutes for photo questions in a small or medium game.

-Once the casting limit is reached (twice for small and medium games and thrice for large games), subsequent casting of the curse will not have any further effect.
+This curse can be played multiple times, and the effect stacks, i.e. if the curse is played multiple times, the time allocated to hiders increases by 5 minutes and 10 minutes for photo questions in large games that many times.

 ### Curse of the Right Turn